AmityBlamity/bypass-uk-censorship/README.md

 A VPN will allow you bypass most, if not all, of the blocks placed on UK citizens.

 - [Mullvad VPN](https://mullvad.net/en) - No logs, no account needed, and you can even pay by cash.
+Very affordable.
+- [IVPN](https://www.ivpn.net/) - No logs, no account needed, and alternate payment options.
+Allows for subscription times as short as a week.

 ## Email